Kaedo17/OpenCV-G3/README.md

 3. **System displays**:
    - Green box + "ACCESS GRANTED" for recognized faces
    - Red box + "ACCESS DENIED" for unknown faces
+   - "NO FACE DETECTED" when no face is visible
 4. **Press 'q'** to quit the application

 ### Best Practices for Face Images
 - Use well-lit, front-facing photos
 - Ensure face occupies most of the image
 - Avoid sunglasses, hats, or face coverings
-- Use consistent naming (e.g., firstname_lastname.jpg)
+- Use consistent naming: `Firstname Lastname.ext`

 ---